benson-lu518/Ecommerce-Backend-API/README.md

 ![ecommercebackendapi drawio](https://user-images.githubusercontent.com/78866239/235349955-0e1789a8-1d58-45da-83dc-378f37daabb0.png)

-## General flow
+# General Flow

+1. **Receive Request:**
-(1. Get the request from the client and variables from the request body
+   - Get the request from the client and extract the necessary variables from the request body.

+2. **Set Variables to DTO:**
-(2. Set the variables to dto (stores necessary variables for dao(SQL))
+   - Map the extracted variables to a Data Transfer Object (DTO), which stores the necessary data for the DAO (SQL) operations.

+3. **Pass DTO to Service Layer:**
-(3. Pass dto to Service
+   - Pass the DTO to the Service layer.
-&nbsp;&nbsp;In Service, It may have some business logic (conditional expression, calculation, check etc.)
+   - In the Service layer, apply any required business logic, such as conditional expressions, calculations, or validations.

+4. **Pass Data to DAO:**
-(4. Pass dto or other variables to dao
+   - Pass the DTO or other relevant variables to the DAO (Data Access Object).
-(5. Dao implements the SQL execution
-&nbsp;&nbsp;If it returns multiple rows then use rowmapper to turn Result into model.object
+   - The DAO is responsible for executing SQL queries.

+5. **SQL Execution in DAO:**
+   - If the SQL query returns multiple rows, use a RowMapper to map the ResultSet to a model object.
-&nbsp;&nbsp;Then pass to namedParameterJdbcTemplate and return the List
+   - Then, pass the mapped result to the `namedParameterJdbcTemplate` and return the result as a List.

-(6.	(if needed) Set the List to Page
+6. **(Optional) Paginate Results:**
+   - If pagination is required, set the List into a `Page` object.

+7. **Return Response to Frontend:**
-(7. Return ResponseEntity.status(HttpStatus.OK).body() to the Frontend
+   - Return the response to the frontend using `ResponseEntity.status(HttpStatus.OK).body()`, with the appropriate body content.

 ## Product
 - Query product lists